esraa-emary/Grandma-s-Bakery/README.md

 # Grandma's Bakery
-### This project represent a STAR page with HTML,CSS and JAVA SCRIPT.
+### This project represent a Grandma's Bakery website with HTML,CSS and JAVA SCRIPT.